by-student-2017/lammps_education_gcmc_win/README.md

 - R. Lv et al., Sci.
 Reports 2 (2012) 586.: https://doi.org/10.1038/srep00586 (Open Access)

+## Activation energy (TS - Reactant)
+・About 10 kcal/mol: Reacts at room temperature
+・About 20 kcal/mol: takes a very long time at room temperature ・About 25 kcal/mol: Reacts when heated in an oil bath ・Over 30 kcal/mol: Rarely occurs

 ## Acknowledgment ######################################
 - This project (modified version) is/was partially supported by the following :
   + meguREnergy Co., Ltd.